Skip to main content

 Once you've hit the thermal or voltage limit, you should stop and try running the stress test for an hour.
 If it passes, then you have finally achieved what is probably the best overclock your CPU is capable of.
 If your PC crashes, then dial the frequency back a bit and try again.
 Once you've finished locking in your clock speed and voltage, you should save a profile in XTU so you can reapply it later in the event that it wasn't actually stable or if you want to try overclocking again.

-‘Overclocking’ a locked CPU
+Overclocking a locked CPU

 If you have a locked Intel CPU, this section is for you.
-So, you can’t do any of the fancy stuff we discussed in steps 1-4, but there are options in XTU that can increase the frequency of your processor: raising the power limit and increasing boost times.
+So, you can't do any of the fancy stuff we discussed in steps 1 through 4, but there are options in XTU that can increase the frequency of your processor: raising the power limit and increasing boost times.
 Tweaking these settings may allow your CPU to boost higher and for longer periods of time, but your mileage may vary.

-Under the Core section of XTU where voltage and multiplier controls are found, you should see two sliders labeled Turbo Boost Power Max and Turbo Boost Short Power Max.
+Under the Core section of XTU, where voltage and multiplier controls are found, you should see two sliders labeled Turbo Boost Power Max and Turbo Boost Short Power Max.
 Go ahead and crank these up to Unlimited.
-Don’t worry, this isn’t like raising the voltage on your CPU — it’s just raising the maximum power consumption possible.
-You’ll also find a slider labeled Turbo Boost Power Time Window.
+Don't worry; this isn't like raising the voltage on your CPU -- it's just raising the maximum power consumption possible.
+You'll also find a slider labeled Turbo Boost Power Time Window.
 Set that as high as you can.
 With these changes made, your CPU should try to hit a higher frequency when boosting and for longer.

 This is not a comprehensive look at locked CPUs and how they function in XTU, so you might have less or even more options than we've described, such as additional boost and power limit options we're not aware of.
 You may also be able to raise the core multiplier on individual cores so that the core frequency is higher than it would normally be, but that depends on what hardware you have.

 PCs using locked CPUs, particularly laptops, will likely run into hardware limitations; your CPU might overheat or be incapable of consuming more power.
-It’s possible to remedy thermal constraints by using a better cooler, or fancier thermal paste, or some kind of cooling pad, but if you see a Yes under Power Limit Throttling and Current Limit Throttling, then the only thing you can do is lower the voltage, which will make the CPU more efficient and allow it to hit higher clock speeds.
+It's possible to remedy thermal constraints by using a better cooler, fancier thermal paste, or some kind of cooling pad, but if you see a Yes under Power Limit Throttling and Current Limit Throttling, then the only thing you can do is lower the voltage, which will make the CPU more efficient and allow it to hit higher clock speeds.
 However, the voltage can only be reduced so much until the system is no longer stable.

 In fact, for thermally limited systems (primarily laptops), simply lowering the voltage might be enough to achieve a higher clock speed, assuming your CPU has somewhat modern boosting technology.
 Obviously, this isn't overclocking at all, but if you're just looking for extra performance, undervolting might be the solution.

-AMD: Ryzen Master
+AMD Ryzen Master settings.

-Ryzen Master
+AMD CPU: Ryzen Master

 AMD Ryzen desktop CPUs have their own version of XTU, called Ryzen Master.
 It's very similar to XTU, but arguably more modern and with more useful features for people who just want a quick and easy overclock.
 Unfortunately, you can only use Ryzen Master on desktop chips; all mobile CPUs are locked out.